awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 Until Kubernetes version `1.24`, the supported values for the container runtime are `docker` and `containerd`, specified when launching the Windows nodes using either `eksctl` or the AWS Management Console\.
 + If the specified value is `docker` and the Amazon EKS version is `1.23` or earlier, then Docker is used as the runtime on the node\.
-+ If the specified value is `containerd` and the Amazon EKS version is greater than `1.20`, then `containerd` is selected as the runtime\.
-If the Amazon EKS version is less than `1.21`, then the bootstrap fails and nodes are unable to join the cluster\.
++ If the specified value is `containerd` and the Amazon EKS version is later than `1.20`, then `containerd` is selected as the runtime\.
+If the Amazon EKS version is earlier than `1.21`, then the bootstrap fails and nodes are unable to join the cluster\.
 + If any other value is specified, then the bootstrap fails and the node isn't able to join the cluster\.
 + If this flag isn't specified, then the default value of the container runtime is selected\.
 For Amazon EKS version `1.23` and earlier, the default is Docker\.
 For `1.24` and later clusters, it will be `containerd`\.